How to Write Introductions for Business Documents?

 • "YouTube channels have a great capacity to teach educational material."

 Each of these statements is uncontroversial and likely to be accepted by the reader.
-They also prompt the reader to think about what comes next, making them interested in the rest of your document.
+They also prompt the reader to think about what comes next, keeping them interested in the rest of your document.

 The amount of detail in the situation section depends on the overall length and complexity of your document.